The Truth About Stanley Kubrick and the Illuminati

 This rabbit hole was the beginning of a new sort of counterintelligence op, one very popular today, in which movies are read as containing secret messages about what is going to happen in the next few years.
 According to this meme, a black magic cult that worships Aleister Crowley runs the world, and the media is a tool for conveying secret mind control messages.
 I speak, of course, of that group popularly known as the “Illuminati.”

-I have no doubt a powerful oligarchy runs secret global operations through a wilderness of mirrors shielding their true intentions and identity, although I doubt they refer to themselves by the name of a Freemasonic society started by a Jesuit Jew in Bavaria a few hundred years ago.
-Maybe they do.
-All I know is a tremendous amount of hoaxing is going on around who the Illluminati are and what they are planning to do, and a bunch of this involves scapegoating Kubrick as part of their inner circle, a man who was supposedly murdered because he released Eyes Wide Shut and revealed a secret ceremony in an attempt to warn the world?
+I have no doubt a powerful oligarchy runs secret global operations through a wilderness of mirrors shielding their true intentions and identity, and deploy tactics invented by a Bavarian professor of Catholic law at a Jesuit university, but they probably also deploy lessons learned from Machiavelli, Clauswitz, Sun Tzu, Bernays, and all the great masters of mass mind control.
+I also I know a tremendous amount of hoaxing is going on around who the Illluminati are and what they are planning to do, and a bunch of this involves scapegoating Kubrick as part of their inner circle, a man who was supposedly murdered because he released Eyes Wide Shut and revealed a secret ceremony in an attempt to warn the world.

-Kubrick did die right after finishing that film, but after all, he was 70 years old and passed away comfortably in his sleep with zero signs of foul play.
-His widow actually participated in the French film hoax, probably because she was tired of dealing with the rumors of his supposed connection to NASA and the moon landings.
+Kubrick did die shortly after finishing that film, but after all, he was 70 and passed away comfortably in his sleep with zero signs of foul play.
+His widow participated in the French film hoax, probably because she was tired of dealing with the rumors of his supposed connection to NASA and the moon landings.
 You can’t believe the number of people who still swallow the story, despite the many clues throughout the film it’s a joke.

-The name of this game is to get millions of Americans believing the most ridiculous shit possible.
-They test the boundaries all the time, primarily with supermarket tabloids, and it seems the edge keeps moving deeper into delusion all the time.
-The more they can spread ridiculous conspiracy stories and keep them alive, the more ridiculous they make all deep political researchers appear.
+The name of this game is to get millions of Americans believing the most ridiculous shit possible and they test the boundaries all the time, primarily with click-bait websites designed like the supermarket tabloids.
+The edge keeps moving deeper into delusion all the time.
+The more they spread ridiculous conspiracy stories, the more ridiculous they make all deep political researchers appear.
 And that’s why disinfo reverberates all across the internet while real research has trouble finding an audience.

-Numerology plays a huge roll in these ops because numbers are easy to play with and can always be employed to connect dots that don’t really connect.
+Numerology plays a roll in these ops because numbers are easy to play with and can always be deployed to connect dots that don’t really connect.
 According to one dude, the shirt Danny wears wears is a reference to Bill Clinton, the 42nd President.

 I find that a bit of a stretch considering Kubrick is a Jewish kid who grew up in the Bronx in the 1950s, a time and place when “42” stood for Jackie Robinson.
 But is it worth mentioning that in the Hitchhikers Guide to the Galaxy the number 42 is the secret meaning of everything?
 I could go on forever like this.